 Nikon D4, AF-S NIKKOR 14-24mm f/2.8G ED, ISO 560, ƒ/8, 1/100

 Yesterday I talked with the family after the wedding and was told they were thrilled to have had me at their wedding.
-They said it felt so right to have me there and thought I was just part of the family.
+They said it felt right to have me there and thought I was just part of the family.

 It was also important to them to tell me on the day of the events that my presence made them relax and enjoy the wedding.
-They knew that I would get every photo they needed, which made them realize they could look back later and enjoy it.
+They knew I would get every photo they needed, which made them realize they could look back later and enjoy it.

 |Nikon D750, AF-S NIKKOR 28-300mm f/3.5-5.6G ED VR, ISO 200, ƒ/5.6, 1/200–2 Alienbees B1600 bouncing off the ceiling for lighting.|